giogina/SpectraMatcher/documentation/quickstart.md

 > 💡 Select a recent project using the 🡻 🡹 keys, Enter to open, Escape to close.

-When you start a new project:
-1. Enter a name and choose where to save it.
-2. (Optional) Add your data files right away by clicking the folder icon or dragging files into the import area.
+When you start a new project, you may add your data files right away by clicking the folder icon or dragging files into the import area (Windows only).

 Project files use the `.smp` extension and are by default saved in a `{home}/SpectraMatcher/` directory.